The Nationality Checking Service is a partnership between UK Visas and Immigration and Local Authorities in England and Wales.

 If you will require any special assistance at your appointment, please tell us at the time of booking the appointment

 Complete and accurate applications are dealt with on average more quickly than applications that are incomplete.
 The processing time for each application varies according to individual circumstances and is dependent on how many applications are under consideration at a particular time.
-It cannot be guaranteed that the UK Border Agency will approve an application as the UK Border Agency deals with each application on its own merit.
+It cannot be guaranteed that UK Visas and Immigration will approve an application as UK Visas and Immigration deals with each application on its own merit.

 A limited number of authorities throughout England and Wales are working with the Home Office to provide this service.
 If you live in an area that does not provide a checking service you can submit your application to any participating local authority.

 Bracknell Forest Register Office is registered with the Office of the Immigration Service Commissioner, an independent body established by Parliament, which regulates organisations offering services of this kind.